IntelSoftware/SYCL_101/03_Modern/06_move.rst

    returnValue() = 17; // works fine

-And even though the ability to return an lvalue may not seem intuitive, it can be useful when implementing more advanced functions like overloaded operators.
+Even though the ability to return an lvalue may not seem intuitive, it can be useful when implementing more advanced functions like overloaded operators.

-lvalue-to-prvalue conversion
+lvalue-to-prvalue Conversion
 ============================

 An lvalue may be converted to a prvalue.
 This is totally legal and occurs frequently.
 Let's look at :code:`+operator` as an example.
-According to the C++ specification, it takes two prvalues as arguments and returns a prvalue.
+According to the C++ standard, it takes two prvalues as arguments and returns a prvalue.

 .. code-block:: cpp